gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 buffer at the target node, although it does not say that anything on the target node has attended to the message.
-For RMA it means that the receiving data location, on the target node for PUTs and native non-fetching atomics and on the local node for GETs and native fetching atomics, has been updated.
+For RMA it means that the receiving data location, on the target node for PUTs and native non-fetching atomics, or on the local node for GETs and native fetching atomics, has been updated.

 For operations that return data to the initiator, such as RMA GETs and